 Getting a Professional Valuation

 For a quick ballpark, the methods above will get you close.
-For deals above $250K, consider getting a professional valuation from an experienced broker or marketplace.
-Read our How It Works page to understand the ExitBid process.
-When you list on ExitBid, our team reviews your metrics and provides a suggested asking price range based on comparable recent transactions.
+For deals above $250K, consider getting a professional valuation from an experienced broker before choosing a sale channel.
+And whatever number you arrive at on paper, remember what it is: an estimate.
+Read our How It Works page to see how ExitBid turns that estimate into market-tested bids.

 Pro tip: The best way to validate your valuation is to put your business in front of multiple qualified buyers simultaneously.
-The auction format on ExitBid creates competitive tension that reveals the true market value — often above what a seller initially expects.
+The auction format on ExitBid creates competitive tension that reveals what the market will actually pay โ the number a formula can only estimate.

-List on ExitBid and let qualified buyers reveal your true market value through competitive bidding.
+Formulas estimate.
+Bids answer.
+List on ExitBid and let qualified buyers reveal the market value through competitive bidding.